Several years ago I developed a new recipe for a sculptural material I call “paper mache clay.”

-This material is so easy to use and so easy to make that I now use it exclusively for all my paper mache sculptures.
-The recipe has now gone “viral” and is being used by artists all over the world.
+This material is so easy to use and so easy to make that the recipe has now gone “viral” and is being used by artists all over the world.
 The video above is an update, just to give you a better idea about how to actually use the clay.
 The original video is below, and if you scroll down you’ll find the recipe in written form, as well.

 It might be a bit more accurate to call this material “home-made air-dried cellulose-reinforced polymer clay,” but that’s way too hard to say (or type!), so for now, let’s just call it paper mache clay.

 The first video below shows how to make the paper mache clay, and the second video answers some common questions that I’ve received from readers since I first developed this recipe.
 Below the videos you’ll find the recipe written out, and a few comments about how it’s used.
 (This recipe is the basis for my book “Make Animal Sculptures with Paper Mache Clay.”)

 I usually make mine fairly thin by using less flour than the recipe calls for, so it can be spread over an armature like frosting, – but you can also add more flour to make it thicker when you want more control over the modeling process.
 The clay dries extremely hard when applied in a very thin layer (1/8 to 1/4″ thick), and it seems to dry much faster than traditional paper mache pulp.
 Even with a thin layer, you’ll need to give it plenty of time to dry, just like regular paper strips and paste.

 As you can see above, the clay can be modeled into fairly fine details.
 Using the clay for modeling feels much more intuitive than creating sculptures with paper strips and paste, and once the clay is dry it is a pleasure to paint.

 - Cheap Toilet Paper (measure the wet paper pulp as instructed in the video, and use 1 1/4 cups – some rolls contain more paper than needed)

 - 3/4 cup Elmer’s Glue-all (PVA glue)